 With individual use of a Bernina sewing machine, the tutor will guide you through how to use the sewing machine and the basic sewing techniques used in making up tops.
 Seams will include plain, zigzag and French.
 You will also produce samples of darts, pockets and hems.
 Pressing and finishing are also covered.
 You will have the opportunity to practice techniques and make up a top sample within the class, using techniques learnt.

 By the end of this course you should be able to...

 - Use the sewing machine with increased confidence

 - Produce a range of sewing samples for future reference

 Fast learners will:

-- Produce extra samples techniques on a challenging fabric.
+- Produce extra sample techniques on a challenging fabric.

 What level is the course and do I need any particular skills?

-You are encouraged to take part in group discussion during the course.
-You should be able to follow simple written and verbal instructions to support demonstrations, hand-outs and health and safety information.
-You should be able to use numbers and complete simple measurements and calculations.
+You should be able to follow simple written and verbal instructions to support demonstrations, hand-outs and health and safety information, and will be invited to take part in group discussion.
+You should be able to use numbers and be able to do simple measurements and calculations.

 How will I be taught, and will there be any work outside the class?